osg-htc/technology/docs/software/osg-build-tools.md

 ##### koji

-Prebuilds the final source package, then builds it remotely using the Koji instance hosted at UW-Madison. <https://koji.opensciencegrid.org> By default, the resulting RPMs will end up in the osg-minefield repositories based on the most recent OSG major version (e.g. 3.4).
-You may specify a different set of repos with `--repo`, described later.
-RPMs from the osg-minefield repositories are regularly pulled to the osg-development repositories hosted by the GOC at <http://repo.opensciencegrid.org> Unless you specify otherwise (by passing `--el6`, `--el7` or specifying a different koji tag/target), the package will be built for both el6 and el7.
-This is the method used to build final versions of packages you expect to ship.
+Builds the package on the Koji build service hosted at UW-Madison. <https://koji.osg-htc.org>.
+You must specify the set of destination repos with `--repo`, described later.

 ##### lint

-Prebuilds the final source package, then runs `rpmlint` on it to check for various problems.
+Runs `rpmlint` the package(s) to check for various problems.
 You will need to have `rpmlint` installed.
-People on UW CSL machines should add `/p/vdt/workspace/rpmlint` to their $PATH.

 ##### mock